fabiocosta0305/fabiocosta0305.github.io/_tipos/aventuras.md

 <ul>
   {% assign tag = "" %}
   {% assign first = "" %}
-  {% for post in site.categories.aventuras %}
+  {% for post in site.categories.Aventuras %}
   {% if post.tags != tag %}
   {% if first != "" %}
   </ul>